RachWalm/dyslexia/testing.md

 Sarah Walmsley and Ian Harris did not report any bugs.

 This testing team covered a variety of device compatibilities, browsers and abilities.

+The final testing tables at the bottom of this document were performed by myself.

 ## Responsiveness on different devices